TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Introduction

-Salehnamadi et al. took initial steps toward addressing this gap with accessibility crawlers that detected two types of functionality issues: button locatability and actionability~\cite{salehnamadi_latte_chi21, Salehnamadi2023groundhog}.
-While such systems represent a promising direction toward detecting and addressing \func errors, \add{we show that they are prone to generating false positives in real-world apps.} \add{In addition, their rule-based approach leaves out }several types of \func errors. \add{In our opinion, effective detection of \func errors requires systems that not only adaptively explore applications via accessibility services but also semantically interpret interface behavior.} \del{The Web Content Accessibility Guidelines (WCAG) 2.2~\cite{w3c_wcag2.2} defines 50 success criteria under the principles \textit{Operable}, \textit{Understandable}, and \textit{Robust}.
-Many of these relate to app functionality and still require manual inspection beyond current automated capabilities.}
+Salehnamadi et al.~\cite{salehnamadi_latte_chi21, Salehnamadi2023groundhog} took initial steps toward addressing this gap with accessibility crawlers that detected two types of functionality issues: button locatability and actionability.
+Although such systems represent a promising direction for detecting and addressing \func errors, we show that they are prone to generating false positives in real-world apps.
+In addition, their rule-based approach leaves out several types of \func errors.
+In our opinion, effective detection of \func errors requires systems that not only adaptively explore applications via accessibility services, but also semantically interpret interface behavior.

-As an exploration in expanding automated evaluation capabilities, we present \textit{\toolName}, an accessibility evaluation system that focuses on detecting \func errors through simulated interactions. \toolName comprises three components: a Task Generator that constructs interactive tasks from app screens, a Task Executor that uses agents with a screen reader proxy to perform these tasks, and an Accessibility Analyzer that detects and reports accessibility errors by examining interaction traces. \add{Unlike Groundhog's mechanical crawling and direct pixel-wise comparison~\cite{Salehnamadi2023groundhog}, \toolName's agents attempt to understand the semantic goal and evaluate the outcome of an interaction sequence.
-Compared to current agentic analyses such as AXNav~\cite{taeb24axnav}, \toolName is not limited to heuristic testing (i.e., loop and missing button detection), but leverages LLMs to directly manipulate and analyze the screen reader experience. \toolName also does not use vision when operating under a screen reader to fully simulate that experience.
-Table~\ref{tab:method_comparison} outlines the technical differences between these tools.}
+As an exploration in expanding automated evaluation capabilities, we present \textit{\toolName}, an accessibility evaluation system that focuses on detecting \func errors through simulated interactions. \toolName comprises three components: a Task Generator that constructs interactive tasks from app screens, a Task Executor that uses agents with a screen reader proxy to perform these tasks, and an Accessibility Analyzer that detects and reports accessibility errors by examining interaction traces.
+Unlike Groundhog's mechanical crawling and direct pixel-wise comparison \add{approach}~\cite{Salehnamadi2023groundhog}, \toolName's agents attempt to understand the semantic goal and evaluate the outcome of an interaction sequence.
+Compared to current agentic analyses such as AXNav~\cite{taeb24axnav}, \toolName is not limited to heuristic testing (i.e., loop and missing button detection), but leverages LLMs to directly manipulate and analyze the screen reader experience. \toolName \del{also }does not use vision when operating under a screen reader to \edit{fully}{accurately} simulate that experience.
+Table~\ref{tab:method_comparison} outlines the technical differences between these tools.